 Physical Properties Of Hydrogen Gas

-- The physical properties of an element mean its characteristics which differentiate it from other elements, and which can be measured without any change in the chemical nature of that element.
+- The physical properties of an element mean its characteristics that differentiate it from other elements, and which can be measured without any change in the chemical nature of that element.

 - The following are the physical properties of hydrogen: